Kong/kongponents/docs/components/skeleton.md

 Defaults to `false`, you can use this prop to hide the progress indicator.

+### zIndex

+Defaults to `10500`, you can use this prop to control the `z-index` value of the full-screen skeleton container

 <div class="horizontal-spacing-container">
   <KButton @click="onClickNoProgress">Click for no progress indicator</KButton>
   <KButton @click="onClick">Click for default progress behavior</KButton>